 The story goes that in 1845 the town was named by John Lyebrook, a descendant of Philip.
 John was then postmaster and he had been reading a book and ran across the name Pembroke.
 Some think that it may have been a copy of Shakespeares’ Sonnets which was dedicated in part to the Earl of Pembroke.
 He thought it was a pretty name, so he printed PEMBROKE on a board and hung it onto the post office building.
 Some folks who did not know today call it “pem-brook”, but it is plainly “pem-broke”.
 The town was incorporated in 1948.
 The first mayor was Capt.
 T. P. Smith.
 The new town hall was finished in 1968.
 The town now has a very fine volunteer fire department.
 There are five councilmen and a mayor who are all elected for four year terms.
 The first council was composed of J.J.
 Miller, Jack Garman, John J. Snidow.

-The Town Council consists of Jerry Eaton, Bonnie Butler, Joyce DiRico, Derek J. Hairston and Betty Spears.
-The current Mayor is Donald Poteet.
+The Town Council consists of Jerry Eaton, Bonnie Butler, Gabriel Caldwell, Derek J. Hairston and Betty Spears.
+The Mayor is James D. ‘Dusty’ Stump.